 Alex Tabarrok is the director of the Center for Study of Public Choice and the Bartley J. Madden Chair in Economics at the Mercatus Center.

 His and Tyler Cowen's online education project: Marginal Revolution University continues to expand with more free online courses economics.
-This year they produced a large, new course on International Trade with more courses from a variety of teachers coming this year.
+Cowen and Tabarrok this year produced a new course on the principles of microeconomics.

-Don Boudreaux continued to lecture and write with frequency during 2013, contributing a column twice a month for the Pittsburgh Tribune-Review.
-He also continued to write for Café Hayek, his blog with Dr. Russell Roberts, which can be found at www.cafehayek.com.
-Dr. Boudreaux's work also appeared in such publications as Forbes, Barron's, and The Wall Street Journal.
+Don Boudreaux continued to lecture and write with frequency during 2014, contributing a column twice a month for the Pittsburgh Tribune-Review.
+Dr. Boudreaux's work also appeared in such publications as Forbes, Barron's, and the Wall Street Journal.